RobotDegilim/ME461_LABS/README.md

  This will launch the simulation, with a turtlebot3 at the centre of the world, along with a single box.

-### Step 5: You can now look at the topic being published:
+### Step 5: You can now look at the topics being published:
 	ros2 topic list

 ### Step 6: You can subscribe to these topics and use them in your applications